koshyv/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Repository fot Automating AWS with Python
+This is readme.